qiyuangong/Deep_Learning_Exercise/README.md

     - Natural Language Processing (NLP)
     - Reinforcement Learning (RL)
 4. Algorithms in Deep Learning
+5. Efficient methods & hardware for Deep Learning
+    - Methods for training & inference
+    - Hardwares for training & inference

 Tips: Pls focus on one of them, i.e., become expert in one area rather than know everything but not good at any of them.
 How to: Choose a most interesting or relevant (with your work) area, and dig in.